 Sometimes when you ask someone how they did in golf, they may not have an answer right away.
 They may hesitate for different reasons.
 Some may just not be in the state of mind to answer you directly at the time.

 Before you ask about their game, try to determine whether it’s the right time to ask.
 If someone is upset about their game or even seems to have something else weighing on their thoughts, it may not be a good time to ask.
-The how of asking questions about something that is important to anyone else should also involve careful thought about when is a good time to ask.
+The how of asking questions about something important to anyone else should also involve careful thought about when is a good time to ask.

 Sometimes the context helps and a question about their performance may be better answered over fruit punch or any other beverage of choice.
 Being relaxed can help a player to reflect on their game and answer you with candor.